ActionableAgile/jira-to-analytics/typescript/README.md

 If all goes well, the extraction program will write out a CSV or JSON file that contains all extracted data to the same directory where the program is running.

 ## Output File ##
+If successful, the output data file will be written in the same directory in which this utility was run.
 The output file follows the format required by the ActionableAgile Analytics tool as specified here:  [https://www.actionableagile.com/format-data-file/](https://www.actionableagile.com/format-data-file/).

 If the output file is a CSV file, it can be loaded directly into the ActionableAgile Analytics tool from the Home tab using the Load Data button.

 ### Version
 1.1.1

 ### Todos